Panthera-Framework/panthera/README.md

 =======

 Panthera is under highly development.
 We are doing everything to make it usable for everyone outside of our Panthera developers group.
 Please be patient.
-We have a composer integration, better shell tools (for projects management) and a Panthera installer to split it all together.
+We plan a composer integration, better shell tools (for projects management) and a Panthera installer to split it all together.